ctools/ctools/doc/source/users/reference_manual/ctbkgcube.rst

 :ref:`ctbkgcube` requires on input the event list or observation definition file that has been used in the generation of the counts cube using :doc:`ctbin`.

-To assure consistency between an existing counts cube and the corresponding background cube, it is recommended to specify the counts cube as ``incube`` parameter.
-This will instruct ctbkgcube to extract the background cube definition (such as sky coordinates and projection, number of pixels, pixel scale, energy binning) from the counts cube.
+To assure consistency between an existing counts cube and the corresponding background cube, the counts cube needs also to be specified via the ``incube`` parameter.

-Note that there should at least be 25 bins per energy decade in the background cube to assure that the energy dependence of the background rate is sufficiently well sampled (in particular at low energies).

 :ref:`ctbkgcube` generates a background cube FITS file comprising two extensions.
 The primary extension contains a 3-dimensional image that contains the background cube values.
-The next extension named ``ENERGIES`` contains a binary table that defines the energies of the background cube.
+The next extension named ``EBOUNDS`` contains a binary table that defines the energy boundaries of the background cube.

 :ref:`ctbkgcube` generates also an output model XML file that can serve as input for a maximum likelihood analysis.
 The output model XML file is a copy of